spatiotemporalData2025/TEUKU_zikri/Algo3/README.md

 DBSCAN++ uses coresets and randomization to improve scalability further while approximating DBSCAN behavior.

-These works maintain DBSCAN’s abstract model but optimize the computational engine.
+These works maintain DBSCAN's abstract model but optimize the computational engine.

-3. Evolution Map
+## 3. Evolution Map

 Below is a simplified evolution “family tree”: